-CK_MAC_GENERAL_PARAMS provides the parameters to the general-length MACing mechanisms of the DES, DES3 (triple-DES), CAST, CAST3, CAST128 (CAST5), IDEA, and CDMF ciphers.
+CK_MAC_GENERAL_PARAMS provides the parameters to the general-length MACing mechanisms of the DES, DES3 (triple-DES), CAST, CAST3, CAST128 (CAST5), IDEA, and CDMF and AES ciphers.
+It also provides the parameters to the general-length HMACing mechanisms (i.e. MD2, MD5, SHA-1, RIPEMD-128 and RIPEMD-160) and the two SSL 3.0 MACing mechanisms (i.e. MD5 and SHA-1).
 It holds the length of the MAC that these mechanisms will produce.
 It is defined as follows: